chicagopython/code-of-conduct/report-handling-procedure.md

 defined set of stages that are present in each issue.

 - **Shepherd nomination** - The committee decides on a shepherd for the issue.
-- **Contacting the reporter** - The shepherd should contact the report letting them know they are the point of contact between the reporter and the committee, and will be available for the reporter if they have any questions.
+- **Contacting the reporter** - The shepherd should contact the reporter letting them know they are the point of contact between the reporter and the committee, and will be available for the reporter if they have any questions.
 Based on the initial report, the shepherd may choose to ask for more information about the